|It'll take out the trash! When it gets there... some day. Maybe.|

 - +1 speed, going from 2 to 3.
 This is a pretty substantial speed upgrade given how short the distance 2 segment is on the range ruler.

 - Gains one brace defense token.
 With only one defense token it should be noted that against squadrons with numerous blue dice, Bossk won't often get much use from his brace.
 When you can leverage it against other squadrons, though, it can extend his 7-hull lifespan pretty considerably.

 - Bossk's unique ability.
-It should be noted that Bossk can set the blue dice to an accuracy when attacking either ships or squadrons, although it's generally most useful at augmenting Bossk's potent anti-squadron attacks used against ace squadrons, particularly scatter aces, who will be left only able to brace Bossk's 3 average damage down to 2 when their scatter is locked down.
-Bossk also loves picking on the rare one-defense-token ace (such as himself, IG-88, or Hera) or those who have spent down to only one remaining token, as he can guarantee the lock-down, trashing them just like a generic squadron.
+It should be noted that Bossk can set the blue die to an accuracy when attacking either ships or squadrons, although it's generally most useful at augmenting Bossk's potent anti-squadron attacks used against ace squadrons, particularly scatter aces, who will be left only able to brace Bossk's 3 average damage down to 2 when their scatter is locked down.
+Bossk also loves picking on one-defense-token aces (such as his own evil clone, IG-88, or Hera, etc.) or those who have spent down to only one remaining token, as he can guarantee the lock-down, trashing them just like a generic squadron.

 You can also trigger Bossk's ability through Ruthless Strategists should you have them in your fleet, but I find the Zertik combination is much easier and has more synergy.

 Don't forget to take advantage of Bossk's Grit to jump away from engagement with only a single squadron (either before or after attacking - it's fun to destroy one squadron so there's only one left engaging you and then use Grit to move away) to go after more choice targets and/or heal on the space station if it's nearby (just don't go back up to 7 unless there's a good reason).